dbssn/DMML2019_Team_Microsoft/README.md

 ## The approach

 The problem driving this project is binary classification (“fail” or “pass” the inspection).
 First, a range of classifiers (including decision tree, random forest, kNN, logistic regression) are assessed.
-Then, the models yielding the best results jointly contribute to the final outcome through a voting system.
+Then, the models yielding the best results jointly contribute to the final decision through a voting system.

 _Update (2019, November 25) :_ The initial idea was to work on time series.
 Due to time constraint, the scope of the project was adapted.
 The classification will be applied to inspections individually with a variety of classifiers which has to be determined.